FatemaAlsaaidi/Backup/Backup.md

 	- A file backup typically includes user-created and downloaded files, such as documents, spreadsheets, presentations, videos, and photos.
 It does not include operating system files, program files, or drivers, which are part of a system backup.
 	- File backups focus on protecting individual files or folders, making it easier to restore specific data points in case of accidental deletion or loss.

+- <ins>Pros & cons:

+	- Pros:
+		- Allows for selective backup and restoration of specific files or filegroups, reducing backup size and time.
+		- Using file backups can increase the speed of recovery by letting you restore only damaged files, without restoring the rest of the database.
+		- File backups increase flexibility in scheduling and media handling over full database backups, which for very large databases can become unmanageable.
+The increased flexibility of file or filegroup backups is also useful for large databases that contain data that has varying update characteristics.
+	- Cons:
+		- Requires careful management to ensure all necessary files are backed up.
+		- Recovery can be more complex if multiple files or filegroups are involved.
+		- Not suitable for complete database recovery, as it only captures specific parts of the database.